Sam Warner: Early years

-The family emigrated to Baltimore, Maryland in October 1889 on the steamship Hermann from Bremen, Germany.
-Their father had preceded them, emigrating to Baltimore in 1888, and following his trade in shoes and shoe repair.
+The family immigrated to Baltimore, Maryland in October 1889 on the steamship Hermann from Bremen, Germany.
+Their father had preceded them, immigrating to Baltimore in 1888, and following his trade in shoes and shoe repair.
 He changed the family name to Warner, which was used thereafter.
 As in many Jewish immigrant families, some of the children gradually acquired anglicized versions of their Yiddish-sounding names.
 Szmuel became Samuel, nicknamed Sam.

 In Baltimore, Benjamin Warner struggled to make enough money to provide for his growing family.
 Following the advice of a friend, Benjamin relocated the family to Canada, where he attempted to make a living by bartering tin wares to trappers in exchange for furs.
 After two arduous years in Canada, Benjamin and his family returned to Baltimore.
 In 1896, the family relocated to Youngstown, Ohio, following the lead of Harry Warner, who established a shoe repair shop in the heart of the emerging industrial town.
 Benjamin worked with his son Harry in the shoe repair shop until he secured a loan to open a meat counter and grocery store in the city's downtown area.
-As a child, Sam Warner found himself trying to find work through a range of various odd jobs.
+As a child, Warner found himself trying to find work through a range of various odd jobs.